11 March 2014

 The move will ensure that when new OFCOM rules come into effect in June next year to make 0800 free to call from mobile phones as well as landlines, Nationwide will offer free calls for its customers, regardless of how they choose to get in touch.

-Nationwide’s main customer service number has been refreshed, changing today from 08457 30 20 10 to 0800 30 20 11.
+Nationwide’s main customer service number has been refreshed, changing today to 0800 30 20 11.
 It accounts for around 7.2 million calls per year, providing services including lost and stolen cards, current accounts, internet banking, savings, mortgages and insurance.
 Other phone numbers to have been changed are those for personal loans enquiries (0800 545 3000), the Flex Plus help line (0800 11 88 55) and Flex Direct service line (0800 357 357).
 These, along with the main customer service number, account for the majority of calls to Nationwide.

 The decision to provide free calls supports the work being done by consumer champion, Which?, to reduce the cost of calling companies.
 Research shows that around two thirds (67%) of people think companies use premium numbers to discourage them from calling and four in five people (80 per cent) think companies who make them call high-rate phone numbers don’t value them as a customer.